 One of the most popular of all psychology magazines, Psychology Today appeals to therapists and clients alike.
 Its content is more accessible than what you will find in journals and tends more toward “pop” psychology.
 A quick tip: many people flock to their website to find a therapist, so if you aren’t yet listed, you should be.

 An offshoot of the popular Scientific American magazine, Scientific American Mind focuses on the science of cognition as it pertains to psychology.
 Be forewarned, it is a little more technical than some other popular magazines, but if you geek out on everything about the mind, it has what you want.
 If the focus on the brain doesn’t thrill you, it still contains many general articles on mental health.

 Most therapists are primarily interested in the clinical aspects of psychology rather than the more theoretical or experimental features.
-The following two journals focus almost exclusively on clinical psychology.
+The following two psychology journals focus almost exclusively on clinical practice.

 Journal of Clinical Psychology

 Founded in 1945, the Journal of Clinical Psychology is one of the premier journals for clinical psychology.
 Its focus is on psychopathology, diagnosis, and clinical practice.
 But don’t be fooled by its clinical focus.
 It is a serious academic journal.